secretstartups/handbook/hiring/recruiting-framework/ces-contract-processes/index.html.md

     -Select “Contract Info Request-CXC” from dropdown.
     -CC Recruiter
     -Click “Send Email”
-1. The Candidate Experience Specailist will check if there is a probationary period.
+1. The Candidate Experience Specialist will check if there is a probationary period.
     - Go to [Probationary Periods for Team Members Employed by a PEO](/handbook/people-group/contracts-and-international-expansion/#probation-periods-of-team-members-employed-through-a-peo) and check the candidate's country.
     - Select the duration of the probationary period (if any) in the "Offer Details" dropdown.
 If there isn't one, select "N/A" in that field.
-1. The Candidate Experience Specailist will check if the contract is definite or fixed.
+1. The Candidate Experience Specialist will check if the contract is definite or fixed.
     - If the contract is definite, select "Definite" from the dropdown in "Offer Details".
     - If the contract is fixed, select "Fixed Contract" from the dropdown in "Offer Details" and enter the end date under "End Date".
 1. Once the additional information is received, The Candidate Experience Specialist will generate the PEO form out of GreenHouse.